MehdiN/cross_compile/README.md

 ## TODO

- - [ ] Change the file for armv7 architecture
+ - [ ] Customize current files for armv7 architecture
- - [ ] Discard the unesserery packeages for a barebone ROS2
+ - [ ] Discard the unnecessary packages for a barebone ROS2
  - [ ] Automate for cross-building custom packages